CleanCut/green/README.md

 - **Convenient** - Bash-completion and ZSH-completion of options and test targets.
 - **Thorough** - Built-in, optional integration with [coverage](http://nedbatchelder.com/code/coverage/).
+- **Embedded** - Can be run with a setup command without in-site installation.
 - **Modern** - Supports Python 2.7, and 3.4+.
 Additionally, [PyPy](http://pypy.org) is supported on a best-effort basis.
 - **Portable** - macOS, Linux, and BSDs are fully supported.
 Windows is supported on a best-effort basis.
 - **Living** - This project grows and changes.
 See the